 10. Follow the Leader

 Stand in front of the children and tell them to watch you carefully and copy your moves.
-Touch your nose, hop on both feet, stomp in a circle, or crawl on all fours.
+Touch your nose, hop on both feet, stomp in a circle or crawl on all fours.
 Choose simple actions and use large motor activities.

 11. Hit the Balloon

 Encourage toddlers to keep a balloon from touching the ground by hitting it with their hands.
 You can also place an item between two children, such as a chair or pillow, and instruct them to hit the balloon over the barrier to the other child.
-Chasing balloons allows children to run, zigzag, and hop to keep up with the object while maintaining their balance.
+Chasing balloons allows children to run, zigzag and hop to keep up with the object while maintaining their balance.

 12. Feed the Lion

-Best Practices & Activities for Preschoolers
+Best Practices for Preschooler Activity

 1. Duck, Duck, Goose

-This indoor physical activity is perfect for preschoolers, particularly for those four years old and up.
+This indoor physical activity is perfect for preschoolers, particularly for those 4 years old and up.
 No equipment is necessary, and there really isn’t a limit on the number of players you need, though you’ll probably want at least four.

 In Duck, Duck, Goose, children sit in a circle facing one another.
 One person is “It,” and they walk around the circle, tapping the heads of each player and calling each of them “Duck” until they call one player “Goose.”
 “Goose” will then stand from the circle and chase after “It” around the circle.
 “It” needs to reach the spot where “Goose” had been sitting before “Goose” catches them.